adowin/tic-tac-toe/README.md

-# tick-tac-toe
+# Tick-Tac-Toe
-java program of tick-tac-toe
+A java program of tick-tac-toe